Adrian-Mok15/QuizIt/README.md

            swipeRefreshLayout.setRefreshing(false);
       }
      ```
+    -(Read/Get) Obtain the score the user got in their first try, second try, etc.
  - Profile Home Screen
     - (Read/Get) Current username.
     - (Read/Get) User's rank.
     - (Read/Get) User's highest grade obtained in a quiz.
     - (Read/Get) User's lowest grade obtained in a quiz.

-    - (Read/Get) Obtained the score the user got in his first try, second try, etc.
 - [OPTIONAL: List endpoints if using existing API such as Yelp]